startupsteroid-com/docs.ssdspv.com/content/docs/DealFlow/login/login types/admin login/index.md

   - Startup Login
 images : [images/adminLogin.gif]
 ---
 An admin login, also known as administrator login, is a special type of login that provides access to the administrative functions and settings of a computer system, website, application, or network.
 Administrators, often referred to as "admins," are granted elevated privileges to configure, manage, and oversee various aspects of the system.
 Admin logins are crucial for maintaining security, managing user accounts, and making system-wide changes.
-Here are the typical steps for performing an admin login for TiE SoCal Angels :
+Here are the typical steps for performing an admin login for DealFlow :

-- Access the Login Page : Access the login page of the TiE SoCal Angels application by clicking on the Login button and you will be redirected to https://tiesocalangels.spv.today/admin/login .
+- Access the Login Page : Access the login page of the DealFlow application by clicking on the Login button and you will be redirected to https://tiesocalangels.spv.today/admin/login .

 - Enter Admin Credentials : Provide the admin username and password.
 Admin credentials are typically distinct from regular user credentials and offer higher privileges.